andrewkoji/Phase_4_Project_NLP-Twitter-Sentiment/ReadMe.md

 Judge Emotion About Brands and Products
 - [Apple Twitter Sentiment](https://data.world/crowdflower/apple-twitter-sentiment)

 Our base data, which is the Brands and Product Emotions dataset, comes with three columns with categorical values, with every row being a separate tweet.
 The first column contains the text of the tweet.
-This text is copied striahgt from the original source, so it contains all the little unique things that tweets such as '@' mentions and '#' hashtags.
+This text is copied straight from the original source, so it contains all the little unique things that tweets such as '@' mentions and '#' hashtags.
 The second column contains the target of the tweet.
 The target can be subjects such as 'iPad', 'iPhone', or 'Google' to name a few, and they denote what their respective tweet's subject is.
 For example, if the tweet target is 'Android App', we can assume that the tweet text in the same row has something to do with it.
 The last column contains the tweet sentiment, or the type of emotion the tweet text is showing.
 There are three possible values: positive, negative, and no emotion.
 A positive value would symbolize that the tweet has a positive feeling towards their listed target, while the opposite would be true if it was negative.
 A value of no emotion would mean that the tweet does not have a particularily strong feeling towards either side.
 As the tweet sentiment is the value that we are trying to predict, this will be our target column in our predictive models.

 ![sentiment_distribution](./images/sentiment_distribution.png)